navidrome/website/content/en/docs/usage/missing-files/index.md

 ## Overview

 When using Navidrome, you may encounter missing tracks or albums in your library.
-When moving or renaming files, Navidrome may not be able to match the old versions of your files with the new ones.
+When moving or renaming files, Navidrome may not be able to match the old versions of your files with the new ones when scanning your library.
 This can result in "ghost" (grayed out) tracks or albums in your library.

 Only admins can see the missing tracks and albums in the library: